-The Compensation Committee established executive officer stock ownership guidelines to ensure a continuing alignment of executive and stockholder interests.
-Under these guidelines, an executive officer is required to retain ownership of shares in an amount equal in value to a multiple of the individual's midpoint of salary grade and target annual non-equity incentive bonus.
+The Compensation Committee established an executive officer stock ownership and retention policy to ensure a continuing alignment of executive and stockholder interests.

+• Stock Ownership Requirements: An executive officer is required to own shares in an amount equal to a multiple of their base pay.
 Qualifying awards include directly-held stock, restricted stock unit awards not subject to performance, shares held in the U.S. Qualified Savings Plan (as defined below in "Savings Plans") and shares held in the U.S. Non-Qualified Savings Plan (as defined below in "Savings Plans").
-Under our program, ownership requirements are determined by a multiple of base pay only.
-Further, shares underlying options will not be considered as qualifying awards.

-Upon becoming a Section 16 Officer, an executive has five years to satisfy a new or increased retention multiple, pro-rated 20% each year.
-The multiple for each of the named executive officers is provided in the following table.
-Each named executive officer satisfied the ownership guidelines applicable to him or her in 2012.
+Upon becoming a Section 16 Officer, an executive has five years to satisfy a new or increased ownership multiple, pro-rated 20% each year.
+The multiple for each of the named executive officers is provided in the following table:

 Named Executive Officer Multiple of Base Pay

 John T. Gremp 6.0

-Maryann T. Seaman 4.0
+Maryann T. Seaman 5.0

 Robert L. Potter 5.0

 Douglas J. Pferdehirt 5.0

 Tore Halvorsen 4.0

+Johan Pfeiffer 2.5

-In addition, stock retention guidelines adopted by our Compensation Committee require our executive officers to retain, for a period of at least one year after the vesting date, shares equivalent to at least one-half of the net after-tax number of shares deposited in their account for restricted stock unit and stock option awards.
-The purpose of this additional policy is to impose a holding period during which our executives must retain ownership of a significant portion of vested equity compensation awards.
-We believe that the combination of the stock ownership guidelines and the stock retention rules focus our executives on our long-term value by aligning their interests with the long-term interest of our stockholders.
+• Stock Retention Requirements: An executive officer is required to retain, for a period of at least one year after the vesting date, shares equivalent to at least one-half of the net after-tax number of shares deposited in his or her account for restricted stock unit and stock option awards.
+The purpose of this additional requirement is to impose a holding period during which our executives must retain ownership of a significant portion of vested equity compensation awards.

-We regularly evaluate and monitor compliance with these guidelines, and the Board reviews compliance on at least an annual basis.
-All executive officers met their ownership requirements under our ownership guidelines in 2012.
+We believe that the combination of the stock ownership and stock retention requirements focus our executives on our long-term value by aligning their interests with the long-term interest of our stockholders.
+We regularly evaluate and monitor compliance with our stock ownership and retention policy, and the Board reviews compliance on at least an annual basis.
+All executive officers, including all named executive officers, met their ownership and retention requirements under our policy in 2013.